hyperledger/fabric/docs/source/certs_management.md

 * **Orderer**
 * **Client**

-Each enrollment certificate type has a specific role:
+Each Enrollment certificate type has a specific role:

 **Admin:** X.509 certificates used to authenticate admin identities, which are required to make changes to  Fabric configurations.

 **Peer:** X.509 certificates used to enroll peer nodes, located physically on the node or mapped to the node.
-For a Fabric peer node to start, it must have a valid enrollment certificate with the required attributes.
+For a Fabric peer node to start, it must have a valid Enrollment certificate with the required attributes.

 **Orderer:** X.509 certificates used to enroll orderer nodes, located physically on the node or mapped to the node.
-For a Fabric orderer node to start, it must have a valid enrollment certificate with the required attributes.
+For a Fabric orderer node to start, it must have a valid Enrollment certificate with the required attributes.

 **Client:** X.509 certificates that allow signed requests to be passed from clients to Fabric nodes.
 These requests require a signature for admin level certificates.

-#### TLS Certificates

-TLS certificates allow Fabric nodes and clients to sign and encrypt communications.
-A valid TLS Certificate is required for any channel communication.

-### Enrollment Certificate Expiration
+#### Enrollment Certificate Expiration

 All Enrollment certificates are assigned an expiration date by the issuing Certificate Authority (CA).
 Expiration dates must be monitored, and certificates must be re-enrolled before expiration.
 The most important Enrollment Certificate parameter is the **Not After** element, which indicates its expiration date.

+### TLS Certificates

+TLS certificates allow Fabric nodes and clients to sign and encrypt communications.
+A valid TLS Certificate is required for any channel communication.

 ## Certificates and Locations